altancode/apex/README.md

 If you don't know how the serial ports are named on the device running Apex, you can launch Apex with the flag "showserialports" and it will output the potential serial ports

-IR integration reuqires Apex to be running on a Linux machine

 # Discussion?

 Want to discuss Apex?
 Check out this [thread on AVSForum](https://www.avsforum.com/threads/apex-—-jvc-rs500-600-hdfury-hdr-macro-optimization.3177726/#post-60365429)